pumachu/glass-transition-prediction/README.md

 ### INPUT_FILES
 This folder contains input files for Gaussian (**GAUSSIAN/**), DDEC6 (**DDEC6/**) and Gromacs (**GROMACS/**) computations.
-In **GROMACS** folder, there are three input files corresponding to the three steps in generating simulated amorphous morphology:
+In **GROMACS** folder, there are three input files corresponding to the three steps in generating simulated amorphous morphology and cooling:
 ```
 a.
 Geometry optimizaion (em.mdp)
 b.
 Heating and compressing (heating.mdp)